ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 Level 1c
 ========

-The level1c files contain reports from level1b that have been further validated following corrections to the date/time, location and station ID.
+Level1c files contain reports from level1b that have been further validated following corrections to the date/time, location and station ID.
 Those failing validation are rejected and archived for future analysis.
 Additionally, datetime corrections applied previously in level1b, can potentially result in reports